 It is the student's responsibility to keep all copies of graded/returned assignments for this course.
 This will protect all the parties involved should any misunderstandings arise.

-"Cell phones, pagers, walky-talkies, or any other similar electronic devices" must be switched off during the class time.
-No texting will be tolerated either.
+Electronic devices must be switched off during the class time.
+No texting will be tolerated.
 Should the student need to keep such a device switched on for any important reason, the course instructor should be consulted before the class starts.
 The course instructor reserves the right to define what an "important reason" constitutes.
 Finally, laptops and computers can be used only for the purposes of completing lab assignments.
 Uses for other purposes may be allowed IF AND ONLY IF one has a required need to use a computer or an electronic device due to a particular medical disability.

-Class schedule: August 11th through December 13th, 2016 (class schedule is subject to adjustments; any changes will be announced in advance and/or posted on the eLC.)
+Class schedule: August 16th through December 6th, 2018 (class schedule is subject to adjustments; any changes will be announced in advance and/or posted on the eLC.)